BlancoLanda/LandasRLTracker/README.md

 ## Need help?

-If you need any help or want to contact me for anything related with this project, you can reach me at [Steam](https://steamcommunity.com/id/blancolanda/), [Twitter](https://twitter.com/BlancoLanda) or [Reddit](https://www.reddit.com/user/Blancolanda)!
+If you find any bug, need any help or want to contact me for anything related with this project please, send me a message!
+You can reach me at [Steam](https://steamcommunity.com/id/blancolanda/), [Twitter](https://twitter.com/BlancoLanda) or [Reddit](https://www.reddit.com/user/Blancolanda)!